pete-the-programmer/FCards/_chapters/ch18-aces.md

 part: "Solitaire"
 ---

-We can now make our stacks grow - let's look at what we've achieved and have yet to do:
+We can now move cards around - let's look at what we've achieved and have yet to do:

 {:class="naked"}
 - [x] Print Screen